riceball1/react-calculator/calculator/README.md

 ## gh-pages

 - This uses gh-pages to deploy the calculator to gh-pages
+- See for more details https://github.com/gitname/react-gh-pages
 - Make sure to create a source branch that deploys code to the gh-pages